agccie/ACI-EnhancedEndpointTracker/docs/install.rst

 - Step 3: Create the compose file to start the stack

     In this example will use the swarm_config.yml referenced in :ref:`swarm_config` combined with the automation scripts to create the compose file.
-Again, refere to `Container Arguments`_ and `Environmental Arguments`_ if you are manually creating a swarm configuration file.
+Again, refer to `Container Arguments`_ and `Environmental Variables`_ for required settings if you are manually creating a swarm configuration file.

     .. code-block:: bash